 I know your works, your labor, your patience,

 It is interesting to note what Jesus thinks is important.
 What we deem important may not be the same as what He thinks is important.
 Jesus commends the church for hard work.
-Many people today do not value a healthy work ethic, but denounce it as unworthy of a “balanced” Christian.
+Today, many people do not value a healthy work ethic but denounce it as unworthy of a “balanced” Christian.
 However, the Bible never advocates a “balanced” life in the sense of being lazy or compromising our devotion to God.
-It declares the importance of a “sober” life, a dedicated life and a life yielded to God.
+It declares the importance of a “sober” life, a dedicated life, and a life yielded to God.
 Relying on His grace and strength, we serve Him with our whole heart.

 Jesus takes note of the Ephesian church’s “works” and “labor.”
 The Greek word for “labor” is work to the point of exhaustion.
 Although there is a time for rest, there is also a time for hard work.
 Forty years after its foundation, the Ephesian church was a hard-working one.
 These Christians were not couch potatoes.
 Their faith was real.